-Tobacco use and exposure to second-hand smoke is associated with the development and progression of chronic disease, mobility restrictions and a decline in physical function.
+Tobacco use and exposure to second-hand smoke is associated with the development and progression of chronic diseases such as cancer, respiratory and heart diseases.
+These diseases may lead to mobility restrictions and a decline in physical function.
 Quitting smoking can enhance your quality of life and reduce your risk of illness and death.
 Counselling is a proven intervention strategy that greatly increases the chance that a smoker will quit.
 Learn more.